-To implement the school policy of administrative failure and encourage attendance in school, the following procedures and guidelines shall be used: 1.
-No student shall be absent more than nine times in any one semester without proper documentation (see documented absence).
+To implement the school policy of administrative failure and encourage attendance in school, the following procedures and guidelines shall be used:

+1. No student shall be absent more than nine times in any one semester without proper documentation (see documented absence).
-2. Any student who has more than nine absences (without proper documentation) may not receive a passing grade in the appropriate subjects or grade level for that semester.

-3. If a student has an unexcused absence, the student will receive a zero for all work missed.
+- 2. Any student who has more than nine absences (without proper documentation) may not receive a passing grade in the appropriate subjects or grade level for that semester. - 3.
+If a student has an unexcused absence, the student will receive a zero for all work missed.
 The student is still expected to make up the work.
-Also, the student should expect disciplinary action.

-4. When the student has accumulated five, seven, and ten undocumented absences, the school will notify the parents as soon as possible that the student is in danger of failure.
+Also, the student should expect disciplinary action. - 4.
+When the student has accumulated five, seven, and ten undocumented absences, the school will notify the parents-as soon as possible that the student is in danger of failure.
+Periodic attendance letters will be mailed throughout each semester.
+Students who accumulate more than 9 undocumented absences for the semester will be in danger of receiving no credit for the classes in which excessive absences occur.